-WNCC brings the classrooms to you.
-With campuses in Alliance, Scottsbluff, and Sidney and a variety of online options, WNCC brings the classroom to you.
+With campuses in Alliance, Scottsbluff, and Sidney, Nebraska, plus options online, WNCC brings the classroom to you.
 No matter where you begin your education with WNCC, you can count on a support system of dedicated faculty and staff to welcome you with open arms.

 The Alliance Campus was initially established as a nursing school in 1957.
 Though the campus was long ago integrated into the Western Nebraska Community College system, nursing remains a popular program in Alliance.
 But there is more!
 The Alliance Campus also offers a large selection of courses each semester and is equipped with Interactive Video (ITV) distance learning classrooms, so you can attend classes that are being held concurrently in Scottsbluff or Sidney.

 The Powerline & Construction Maintenance Technology program also routinely attracts a large number of students each year.
 The Powerline Lab and Indoor Training Facility gives students an opportunity to train in the classroom, outdoors, or in the newly created Indoor Training Facility.

 Powerline Construction & Maintenance Lab

 Western Nebraska Community College has been serving the Nebraska Panhandle in Scottsbluff in some capacity since the 1920s.
 Nearly 100 years and two name changes later, WNCC’s commitment to western Nebraska and its student body remains strong today.

 The Scottsbluff Campus is WNCC’s largest campus, complete with two residence halls, a dining hall, and is home to central administration and Cougar Athletics.
 In the fall of 2019, WNCC unveiled a $18.5 million campus renovation with updates to the Main Campus Building.